 - The child’s itinerary

 - Your photo ID

 - Your child’s birth certificate

-3. Picking up the Child
+Picking up the child

-4. Tips for a Smooth Flight
+Tips for a smooth flight

 Here are more tips for a smooth flight:

 - Pack headphones so volume is not an issue.
-Make sure they understand the crew’s directions about when they can and cannot use their devices
+Make sure children understand the crew’s directions about when they can and cannot use their devices.

-The US Department of Transportation publishes a helpful booklet available online for more tips called “When Kids Fly Alone.”
+The U.S. Department of Transportation publishes a helpful booklet available online for more tips called “When Kids Fly Alone.”
 Here is the complete information from Southwest regarding unaccompanied minors.